vpoltora/lexiforge/README.md

 ### Reading Practice
 1. Study some cards (interval ≥ 1 day)
 2. Go to **Tools → LexiForge Reading Practice**
+3. Select a deck from the dropdown (or "All Decks")
-3. A story with your studied words will be generated
+4. Click **Generate Story** to create a story with your studied words

 ## License